Is Universal Life Insurance Right for You?

 Universal Life Insurance Policy Basics

 Universal life insurance (UL) is a hybrid life insurance policy which combines elements of term life insurance with an investment savings option.
-Universal life combines the ability to build savings at the same time as providing you a life insurance policy.
+Universal life combines the ability to build savings at the same time as providing you with a life insurance policy.
 This provides an advantage by allowing you flexibility in what you can do with the savings or investment portion of the premium.
-Universal life insurance also contains an element of long-term investment strategy working both as a life insurance policy and an investment or savings tool, it is generally more expensive than term life insurance because of this.
+Universal life insurance contains an element of long-term investment strategy working both as a life insurance policy and an investment or savings tool, it is generally more expensive than term life insurance because of this.